kpannoni/kpannoni/README.md

 I'm a neuroscientist / data analyst / bioimage analyst with a PhD in Neuroscience, who just began a journey into machine learning.
 Currently working in the [Farris Lab](https://github.com/Farris-lab) at the Fralin Biomedical Research Institute as a Senior Research Associate.

+I just recently joined the world of GitHub, so pardon the dust as I build up my repositories.

+<h3 align="left">About Me:</h3>

 - 👀 Looking for data analysis or image analysis positions in the life sciences
 - 🌎 Location: Roanoke, VA
 - 📫 Email Me: pannoni@vt.edu
 - 😄 Pronouns: She / Her
-- ⚡ Hobbies: music, reading, writing, petting my cat 🐈
+- ⚡ Hobbies: music, reading, writing, cat mom 🐈

 <!--h1 without bottom border-->
 <div id="user-content-toc">